0ku5/MarlinWithSensors/README.md

 # MarlinWithSensors
-Setting up a coreXY machine with sensors installed, based on the Marlin software.
+Setting up a coreXY machine with sensors installed, based on the Marlin firmware.